 So if you want to change, nows the time to change up what you are doing, then keep going until you get the results for you that you want.

-Boundaries are not to scare people into doing what you want, the narcissist controlled you, you can not and do not want to control others, you just want control back of your own life.
+Boundaries are not to scare people into doing what you want, and the narcissist controlled you, you can not and do not wish to control others, you just wish to control back of your own life.

 The narcissist’s problems are their problems, you can not, help them or fix them, you can help and heal yourself,

 No longer take responsibility for others actions, be honest with yourself and break down your denial, learn the reality, break that trauma bond and regain your identity.

 Ask why you find it hard to say “no” if you just want others to be happy, or fear people’s reactions, or you find it easy.
 Write down all the reasons you hate saying no to others.

 Then ask yourself if those reasons are more important than your own self-worth and your own self-respect.